plotly/dash-labs/docs/demos/dashdown_multi_page/pages/multi_page_apps/overview.md

 - Set `<title>` and `<meta description>` and their social media equivalents accordingly in the `index_string` of the HTML that is served on page-load
 - Set the social media meta image accordingly based off of images available in assets
 - Set a clientside callback to update the `<title>` as you navigate pages with `dcc.Link`
 - Make it possible to specify a list of URLs that will be redirected to the page.
 - Make it possible to add arbitrary page information to `dash.page_registry`
+- Display a “404 Not Found” page if someone enters an invalid URL
+- Handle query strings in the URL and pass the parameters from the URL to the layout function
+- Handle variables in the pathname and will pass the variable to the layout function.

 ### Usage